CS Edition of 135.

 How happy we are to present the debut cassette by this new, scrambled Massachusetts trio.

-The Impenitents line-up includes Salem’s always wonderful Andrea Pensado, whose previous releases for the label are the Without Knowing Why LP (FTR 203), Los Condenados’ Yeppers LP (FTR 126) and Phurne’s To Love Lightly LP (FTR 401), all of which display different aspects of berserk invention mixed with pure charm.
+The Impenitents line-up includes Salem’s always wonderful Andrea Pensado, whose previous releases for the label are the Without Knowing Why LP (FTR 203), Los Condenados’ Yeppers LP (FTR 126) both of which display different aspects of berserk invention mixed with pure charm.
 On Lip Therapy she is in charge of vocals and some electronics.

 This is Erik Browns’s Feeding Tube debut, although he has shared releases with folks like Belltone Suicide, Noise Nomads and Limbs Bin while recording as Wish for Skin, Scald Hymn or one of his other various operational noise-handles.
 His job here involves electronics and scrap metal.